Saratoga Orthopedic Surgeon Sentenced To A Year In Prison For Providing False Billing Statement To Health Care Benefit Program

 SAN JOSE- Gregory Belcher was sentenced today to 12 months and a day in prison for making a false statement related to a health care benefits program, announced Acting United States Attorney Alex G. Tse and Federal Bureau of Investigation Special Agent in Charge John F. Bennett.
 The sentence was handed down by the Honorable Lucy H. Koh, U.S. District Judge, following an eight-week trial in which Belcher and his wife, Dr. Vilasini Ganesh, were convicted of making false statements to a health care benefit program.

-On December 15, 2017, Belcher, 56, and his wife, Ganesh, 47, both of Saratoga, Calif., were convicted of crimes related to health care fraud charges.
+On December 15, 2017, Belcher, 56, and his wife, Ganesh, 47, both of Saratoga, Calif., were convicted of crimes related to making misrepresentations related to health care matters.
 The evidence at trial demonstrated Belcher submitted a false claim in connection with a billing matter related to the physical therapy practice he conducted from the offices of the Campbell Medical Group in Saratoga, Calif.
 Evidence also demonstrated Ganesh, Belcher’s wife and office partner, submitted false and fraudulent claims to several health care benefit programs for services that she knew were not properly payable.
 For example, Ganesh included claims for days when a patient had not been seen by the provider.
 She also submitted claims for patients who had been seen by another physician provider who no longer was affiliated with her practice.

 In addition to the prison term, Judge Koh sentenced Belcher to a 3-year term of supervised release.
 Belcher will begin serving the sentence June 6, 2018.